 Impressive by day, this garden grows even more beautiful at night, thanks to dramatic lighting effects.

-Free guided tours of the Rocket Garden are given several times per day.
+Free guided tours (included with daily admission) of the Rocket Garden are given several times per day.
 Please see the daily show schedule for exact times.